The Window of Tolerance: The Full Picture

 Hyper- and Hypo- Arousal 🤯

 Hyperarousal is associated with the “fight or flight” response.
 This state is associated with anxiety, rage, violence, combativeness.
 Think of a deer bounding away from a mountain lion or a cornered animal lashing out with its claws.
 Hypoarousal takes us in the opposite direction, to the “freeze” response.
 Think of a baby deer hiding in the brush, lowering its breath and heart rate to undetectable levels as a predator prowls nearby.
 These states were necessary for our ancestors to survive the many perils of life in the wild.
-In a non life-threatening situation, our bodies can use more nuanced versions of these states to give us instinctual signals about our level of safety with the people and places around us.
+In a non life-threatening situation, our bodies can use more nuanced versions of these states to give us a wide array of information about our level of safety with the people and places around us.
 Sometimes, though, because of trauma, a person’s nervous system loses this nuance and thinks everything is a threat.

 Polyvagal Theory